nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `parse()` then generates a new `DescCommand` with the index as the argument.
 The new `DescCommand` is returned to the `run` method.
 4. The `run()` method then calls on the `execute()` method in `DescCommand` which retrieves the specified `item` from `itemList`.
 5. With the `item` object, we are able to retrieve the item's description and pass it as a String to be printed by `ui` using `showMessages` method.

+**Error handling**

+Exceptions are thrown/handled for the following:
+1. When the user enters an index for an item that is not in the list (e.g. `100000` when item 100000 does not exist).

 ### Delete Command
 ![DeleteCommandSequenceDiagram](img/DeleteCommandSequenceDiagram.png)